sriramab/gamamanual/G__InstallingGitVersion.md

 ### Run GAMA
 1. In the `msi.gama.application` plugin, open the `gama1.7.Eclipse3_8_2.product` file
-2. Go to "Dependencies" tab and click on "Add required"
+2. Go to "Contents" tab and click on "Add required"
-3. Click on Synchronize
+3. Go to "Overview" tab and click on Synchronize
 4. Click on Launch an Eclipse Application

 ###GIT Tutorials